shanlu/relevance-reasoning-experiments-maccdc2012/README.md

 # Evaluation of a Relevance Reasoning Method on MACCDC 2012 Dataset

-This repository is a evaluation of relevance reasoning method on MACCDC 2012 dataset
+This repository is an evaluation of relevance reasoning method on MACCDC 2012 dataset.
+The relevance reasoning method paper has been submitted to ISWC 2018 conference.

-#Dataset

 The U.S. National CyberWatch Mid-Atlantic Collegiate Cyber Defence Competition (MACCDC) provides college students with real life cyber defence experience.
 MACCDC official website: http://maccdc.org/